 Tips for visiting Wieliczka Salt Mine:

-- Book in advance or get there early – the mine opens at 7.30 am with only a trickle of visitors however by the time its 9.30 there will be heaves of tourists arriving via tourist buses.
+- Book in advance or get there early!
+The mine opens at 7.30 am with only a trickle of visitors however by the time its 9.30 there will be heaves of tourists arriving via tourist buses.
 At peak times tickets for the day may also be sold out.
-Your best bet of getting a ticket is to book in advance online, that way you will be guaranteed your choice of time and won’t be disappointed waiting in long que.
+Your best bet of getting a ticket is to book in advance online.

-- Be prepared to walk – All together there is around 3 km of passageways as well as about 800 steps throughout the tourist route, make sure you have comfortable shoes!
+- Be prepared to walk!
+All together there is around 3 km of passageways as well as 800 steps throughout the tourist route, make sure you have comfortable shoes!

-- Allow plenty of time – From start to finish takes around 3 hours especially in the peak season as you may need to wait a wild for the lift back up to the surface.
+- Allow plenty of time.
+From start to finish takes around 3 hours.
+In the peak season you may need to wait a while for the lift back up to the surface.

-- If you’re claustrophobic – be warned you will need to walk down a large spiral staircase at the start of the tour, although it’s quite roomy some people may find this uncomfortable.
-Once down in the mine the corridors are generally very spacious and not very crowded so you shouldn’t have too many issues, however as I’ve said previously the lift back up is very small and you are packed in like sardines!
-Even I felt slightly anxious!
+- Claustrophobic, be warned!
+You will need to walk down a large spiral staircase at the start of the tour, although it’s quite roomy some people may find this uncomfortable.
+Once down in the mine the corridors are generally very spacious and not crowded.
+However the lift back up is very small, even I felt slightly anxious!

-Before visiting Krakow I didn’t really know much about this place, however I really enjoyed learning about the mines history and was fascinated with how these miners managed to carve out such spectacular chambers all hundreds of metres below the ground!
+Before visiting Krakow I didn’t really know much about this place, however I really enjoyed learning about the mines history.
+I was fascinated with how these miners managed to carve out such spectacular chambers all hundreds of metres below the ground!

 I enjoyed it so much I would love to return one day and do the ‘miners tour’ and maybe check out the spa.

 If however you are short on time then I would visit with an organised tour like I did.
-Most tours leave Krakow around 8.30am and have you back in the city by around 1pm just in time for lunch.
+Most tours leave Krakow around 8.30am and have you back in the city by around 1pm.

 Have you visited Wieliczka Salt Mine?
 If so, what did you think?
 Let me know in the comments below.